High performance soundproof secondary windows

 Perhaps you’re in the heart of the inner city, trains to the left of you, cars to the right.
 People trawling the streets beneath you all hours of the day.
 Or maybe you’re directly under a flight path, suffering the screech of soaring planes from morning to night.
-Whatever the reason, these high performance secondary windows are the ultimate solution.
+Whatever the reason, these high performance soundproof secondary windows are the ultimate solution.

 By placing a soundproof secondary glazing casement window within your existing window frame, these products are designed for those dealing with severe noise pollution.
 The most robust solution to noise pollution, installing a high performance secondary window delivers up to a 51dB reduction.
 In conjunction with your pre-existing windows.
 That means you can expect a reduction of up to 55dB.
 To put it into perspective, that will turn a jackhammer outside of your home into a quiet whisper in a library.

 HOW SOUNDPROOF SECONDARY GLAZED WINDOWS WORK?

 Noise travels as a pressure wave through the air to reach your ears.
 By distorting this wave, and dissipating its energy, we can prevent it from ever reaching you.
-High performance secondary windows work in combination with your current windows in order to make it as hard as possible for noise to penetrate your home.
+Secondary windows work in combination with your current windows in order to make it as hard as possible for noise to penetrate your home.

 It does this by playing with the ‘natural frequency’ of noise pollution.
-By using glass of a certain thicknesses, these windows disrupt the wavelength of the sound, causing it to be distorted and quieten.
+By using acoustic lamineted glass of a certain thicknesses, these windows disrupt the wavelength of the sound, causing it to be distorted and quieten.

 TILT & TURN MECHANISM

 Featuring a ‘tilt and turn’ system, the internal mechanism allows you to open the window however you like; from the top, bottom left or right.
-Creating a total vacuum when closed, this not only prevents any draughts or heat loss, but reinforces soundproofing.
+Creating a vacuum-like, not only prevents any draughts or heat loss but reinforces soundproofing.

 Constructed with engineered laminated timber, these soundproof secondary glazing units are not only designed to prevent swelling of the frames but also to help dissipate soundwaves.

 - Pine (standard)